SureshS03/P2PFile/README.md

 # Encrypted Chunk Mailer

-A secure, Go-based CLI tool for splitting, encrypting, and transmitting files via email with MIME formatting and Gmail/IMAP integration.
+A secure, Go-based CLI tool for splitting, encrypting, and transmitting files via email with MIME formatting and Gmail integration.

 ## Overview

 Encrypted Chunk Mailer enables secure file sharing through email by automatically splitting files into encrypted chunks, sending them as email attachments, and providing tools for reconstruction.
-This approach allows you to securely share files of any size while maintaining privacy and bypassing traditional file size limitations of email services.
+This approach allows you to securely share files of any size and also get the file anywhere by using your gmail id like a cloud too, while maintaining privacy and bypassing traditional file size limitations of email and cloud services.

 ## Key Features